dmesa2/Analysis-Traffic-Changes-Social-Distancing/README.md

  - Data Pipeline <br>
  - Data Visualization <br>

-I created a website *placeholder* that embeds two interactive dashboards and is hosted in Google Cloud.
+I created a website: https://tinyurl.com/yya83bql that embeds two interactive dashboards and is hosted in Google Cloud.
 The dashboards were created using Tableau.
 The data comes from the Portal Transportation Data Archive and is processed in Apache Spark before being imported to Tableau.

 ## Data Pipeline